 As we all know, programming languages exist to serve postgres.
-While they might try to distinguish themselves on concepts such as ‘object oriented’, ‘functional’, or ‘unreadable’ … it really just amounts to a different color eyeshadow on the beautiful face of postgres.
+While they might try to distinguish themselves on concepts such as ‘object-oriented’, ‘functional’, or ‘unreadable’ … it really just amounts to a different color of eyeshadow on the beautiful face of postgres.

 The success of these rails-like frameworks results in 2 types of devs.
-Those that think you simply assemble your web app followed by the opposite group that thinks you must build your web app.
-Pair that with a language like go which has a bit of a spartan approach to dependency management, and you definitely start to stoke the fire of opinions with jet fuel.
+Those who think you simply assemble your web app followed by the opposite group who thinks you must build your web app.
+Pair that with a language like Go which has a bit of a spartan approach to dependency management, and you definitely start to stoke the fire of opinions with jet fuel.

 For the purists, this will allow you to keep the moral high ground of a limited number of dependencies while building.
 In addition, you won’t look like a complete douche when talking to people solving problems greater than suffixed with .go